PdxCodeGuild/Full-Stack-Day-Class/courseexpectations.md

 With this in mind, keep a balanced life.
 Feel free to take breaks during the day.
 Take a lap around the building.
+If you need to go home sick for a day, go home.

 ## Attitude
-Seek me out, but learn to be independent.
+Seek out help, but learn to be independent.
 When you finish this course you will _not_ know everything.
+Being a software developer is a process of continually learning.

+You are paying for access to human power.
+Ask questions.
+Pick my brain.
+After-class tutoring can always be arranged with Chris Jones.
+He is super nice and helpful.

 Class will look like:
 1. Concept